 Whatever hair texture you have, washing it is a key part of any hair care regimen.
 Washing is the best way to remove all the dust, dirt, dead skin cells, excess oils and product from your hair and scalp.
 But getting it wrong can wreak havoc with your tresses.
 Firstly, you need to ensure you choose the correct shampoo and conditioner.
 This means using products designed purely for curly hair.
 It seems obvious to say it, but so many people use the wrong products for their hair.
 Use mild shampoos and conditioners and look for ones with natural oils, keratin and aloe vera.
 Avoid anything with harsh chemicals like sulphates, silicons, parabens and alcohol.

 As curly hair is already prone to dryness, you should look to limit the number of times you shampoo each week.
+Treating curly hair right is a must!
 Over-shampooing can open up your cuticles, stripping those precious natural oils away.
 It’s also likely to irritate your scalp.
 Wash your hair no more than 2-3 times a week.
 A key step in how to care for your curls.

 Use Cool Water